-

 (g) Study. – The Office of Learning Research at the North Carolina Collaboratory (OLR) shall design and conduct a study to measure the effectiveness of using Khanmigo, including any impact on student performance and growth.
 As part of the study, the Department of Public Instruction shall aggregate and report to OLR on the evaluations submitted by public school units pursuant to subsection (d) of this section.
 OLR shall collaborate with Khan Academy to aggregate data on student performance by teacher and by subgroup, to the extent allowed by law.
 OLR shall provide the results of this study to the Joint Legislative Education Oversight Committee no later than April 1, 2028.

-(h) Report. – No later than February 15 of each year in which funds are made available for the Program, the Department of Public Instruction shall report to the Joint Legislative Education Oversight Committee at least the following information:
+(h) Report. – No later than October 15 following each year that funds are made available for the Program, the Department of Public Instruction shall report to the Joint Legislative Education Oversight Committee at least the following information:

-(1) The number of public school units that contracted with Khan Academy pursuant to this Article.
+(1) The number of public school units that contracted with Khan Academy pursuant to this section.

 (2) The number of students using the Khanmigo application.